-March, 2016: Air pollution in (urban and rural) India is a growing public concern, and city of Delhi (its capital) is one of the most studied city with a disproportionate share of media attention.
+March, 2023: A review of Delhi’s air quality from 1990 to 2022 from data, sectoral, judicial, and institutional perspectives was published in Sustainability (MDPI) as an open access journal article.
+Air pollution in (urban and rural) India is a growing public concern, and city of Delhi (its capital) is one of the most studied city with a disproportionate share of media attention.
 Yet, we do not seem to have decisive answers to simple questions like how polluted is the city, what are the main sources, and where to start to control pollution in the city.
-An earlier post focused on a “call for open air pollution data” in Delhi and other Indian cities.
+In this review article, databases and story lines covered are the following

 Some opinion pieces published online are the following